21 Best Things to Do in Paris with Kids

 What Age is Best to Take Kids to Paris?

-I didn’t come to Paris for the first time until I was 18 and I think it was perfect, because I was no longer a little kid, but slowly coming into my formative years and could start appreciating what a city like Paris had to offer.
+I personally didn’t come to Paris for the first time until I was 18 and I think it was perfect, because I was no longer a little kid, but slowly coming into my formative years and could start appreciating what a city like Paris had to offer.

 That being said, I think little girls, anywhere from their toddler to teen years, are easier to please in Paris.
 On the other hand, I think that boys are more likely to find Paris “boring” as the chic and romantic nature of the city may not appeal to them – meaning it’s a toss up whether your tween or toddler son will take a liking to Paris.